 A decision tree is a specific type of flow chart used to visualize the decision-making process by mapping out different courses of action, as well as their potential outcomes.

 Decision trees typically consist of three different elements:

-This top-level node represents the ultimate objective, or big decision you’re trying to make.
+The top-level node represents the ultimate objective or big decision you’re trying to make.

 Branches, which stem from the root, represent different options — or courses of action — that are available when making a particular decision.
 They are most commonly indicated with an arrow line and often include associated costs, as well as the likelihood to occur.

 The leaf nodes — which are attached at the end of the branches — represent possible outcomes for each action.
 There are typically two types of leaf nodes: square leaf nodes, which indicate another decision to be made, and circle leaf nodes, which indicate a chance event or unknown outcome.

 When formed together, these elements loosely resemble a tree, which is where the diagram gets its name.
 This gradient decision tree example shows you how it works.

 Although you can certainly make a case for Grandmother Willow’s age-old advice to “let your spirits guide you”, sometimes a more formalized and calculated approach is necessary.
 This is why decision trees are so effective.

 Why should you make a decision tree?

 Now that you know exactly what a decision tree is, it’s time to consider why this methodology is so effective for decision making.
 Decision trees, like problem-solving flowcharts, have several advantages due to their structured visual approach.
 Here are some of the perks: